EDGAR: An Autonomous Driving Research Platform -- From Feature Development to Real-World Application: Autonomous Vehicle Setup

 \subsection{Data Center}

 The \textit{EDGAR} data center consists of data storage and computing servers.
 The data storage contains recorded sensor data from real-world test drives and simulations.
-The computing servers provides computing servers for data access management, continuous integration (CI), SiL, training neural networks, and performing data analysis.
+The computing servers provide data access management, continuous integration (CI), SiL, training neural networks, and data analysis.
 We equipped the data center infrastructure with the servers listed in Table~\ref{tab:data_center_servers}.
 The storage is separated into price-efficient hard drive disk (HDD) and latency-efficient solid-state drive (SSD) storage.
 The HDD storage is used as the main storage component of the data, whereas the SSD storage is used for frequently-used data provided on demand for computation tasks.
 Additionally, we have separate servers for CI tasks on different chips (x86, ARM), SiL, GPU-intensive tasks, and storage.
-The storage servers are integrated into an existing Ceph \citep{Weil2006} cluster, which provides redundancy for hardware failures.
-The total amount of usable storage capacity is approximately for the HDD storage 2 PB and for the SSD storage 210 TB.
-Approximately \SI{43}{\percent} of the capacity is used by the Ceph cluster for redundancy.
-Additionally, we back up our raw data at the Leibnitz Supercomputing Centre (LRZ).
+The storage servers are integrated into an existing Ceph \cite{Weil2006} cluster, which provides redundancy for hardware failures.
+From the total amount of storage, approximately \SI{43}{\percent} is used by the Ceph cluster for redundancy.

 Our data center aims to provide captured data for the development process in two stages: